 I rarely blog during Spring Break.
 But that was over 2 weeks ago!
-Add a traveling husband, Scout and sport physicals and various activities and it’s now almost May.
+Add Scout and sport physicals and various activities and it’s now almost May.
 But I’m happy to say that the traveling has slowed down and the everyday is now at a nice normal speed.

 There were a few times over break I was able to sneak in the studio.
 Mostly when it was cold/rainy.
 But I did manage to continue work on another pattern.
 Here’s a sneak peak: